Degrees & Programs

 Degrees offered: Ph.D, M.A.Sc., M.Eng., GCAGE

-Other research areas include geotechnical engineering, environmental geology, economic geology and applied geophysics.
-Students are encouraged to consult individual faculty members for information about current research areas.
+Additional expertise and research areas include geotechnical engineering, environmental geology, economic geology and applied geophysics.
+Students are encouraged to connect with faculty members for research opportunities.

 UBC Calendar Description